-Lightweight Solutions: Non-Ballistic Helmets and Bump Helmet Revolution
+Lightweight Solutions: Non-Ballistic Helmets

-As the world of military helmet technology has progressed, so too has the need for lighter weight solutions.
+As the world of military helmet technology has progressed, so has the need for lighter weight solutions.
 With the increasing use of body armor and other protective gear, soldiers are carrying more weight than ever before.
 This has led to a demand for lighter weight helmets that can provide the same level of protection as their heavier counterparts.

 Balancing Protection and Comfort: The Resurgence of Mid-Cut Helmets

 The mid-cut helmet is making a comeback in the military world.
 This type of helmet offers a balance of protection and comfort.
 The mid-cut has been favored for easy access to headset controls while also keeping a little more protection than a high cut helmet.
 While normal ground troops were never issued these helmets, specialized units such as Army Special Forces and Rangers were the most common users of the popular mid-cut; the MICH 2002.

 Recently the U.S. Army has chosen their newest helmet; the IHPS.
 The IHPS or Integrated Helmet Protection System which is based on the previous generation ECH and is cut in a neotraditional mid cut form.
 The IHPS offers rails and integrated night vision mounting similar to a high cut style helmet while offering similar ballistic coverage like that of the ACH or ECH.